shoreviewanalytics/spark-logback-example-one/README.md

 # sparkjobspecificlogging
-A simple example of how to do spark job specific logging with logback.
+An example of how to do spark job specific logging with logback.